Political positions of George W. Bush: Fiscal policy and taxation

-George Bush supports enacting generous tax cuts in the model of Ronald Reagan's supply-side fiscal policies.
-He believes this helps the economy at large.
+During his administration, George Bush supported enacting generous tax cuts on the model of Ronald Reagan's supply-side fiscal policies.
+He believed this would help the economy at large.

 Energy policy

 George Bush supported nuclear power and expanded domestic drilling.
 Bush pledged to work toward reduced reliance on foreign oil by reducing fossil fuel consumption and increasing alternative fuel production.
-He lifted a ban on offshore drilling in 2008, and said at the time, "This means that the only thing standing between the American people and these vast oil reserves is action from the U.S. Congress."
+He lifted a ban on offshore drilling in 2008, saying at the time, "This means that the only thing standing between the American people and these vast oil reserves is action from the U.S. Congress."
 Bush had said in June 2008, "In the long run, the solution is to reduce demand for oil by promoting alternative energy technologies.
 My administration has worked with Congress to invest in gas-saving technologies like advanced batteries and hydrogen fuel cells...
 In the short run, the American economy will continue to rely largely on oil.
 And that means we need to increase supply, especially here at home.
 So my administration has repeatedly called on Congress to expand domestic oil production."

 In 2008, Bush announced that the United States would commit $2 billion towards an international fund to promote clean energy technologies, saying, "along with contributions from other countries, this fund will increase and accelerate the deployment of all forms of cleaner, more efficient technologies in developing nations like India and China, and help leverage substantial private-sector capital by making clean energy projects more financially attractive."